 - Réveillon and La Fête du Roi (Quebec) – Réveillon or midnight meal is a huge feast that lasts until the early hours of Christmas morning.
 The traditional meal used to consist of a stew made from pigs’ feet (Ragoût aux pattes de cochons).
 Nowadays, families feast on Tortiere, a meat pie, among other holiday goodies.
 Christmas season officially culminates on January 6, La Fête du Roi.
 On this day, French Canadians share a cake with a bean hidden somewhere inside.
 The person who gets the slice with the bean is hailed as king or queen for a day.

 - Chicken Bones (New Brunswick) – Chicken Bones is a spicy cinnamon candy filled with bittersweet chocolate.
-The bright pink and shiny candy is considered a holiday treat and eating it has been a tradition since 1885.
+The bright pink and shiny candy is considered a holiday treat that has been a tradition since 1885.
 Why?
 Nobody seems to know.
 What is known is that Chicken Bones continue to be a Christmas staple in the East Coast.

 Do you have unique Christmas traditions in your home country?
 How will you be celebrating the holidays in Canada?